 Hot Water

 With a regular cloth diaper sprayer that attaches to the toilet, you can only use cold water.
-But with a shower head, you can use whatever temperature you need!
-Warm is good for fresh diapers, but if you happen to forget to spray a poopy diaper right away, it can really get stuck on there!
+But with a showerhead for a diaper sprayer, you can use whatever temperature you need!
+Warm is good for freshly soiled diapers, but if you happen to forget to spray a poopy diaper right away, it can really get stuck on there!
 The hot water helps immensely!
 If I only had cold water, I would have to soak the diaper before even attempting to spray that.

 More Powerful